Meet the Command Staff

 Captain Kevin Griger

 Captain Kevin Griger began his career with the Sheriff's Office on January 2, 1987.
-He is assigned as Commander of the Road Patrol Division.
+He is assigned as Commander of the Support Services Division.
 Captain Griger graduated from the University of Nebraska-Omaha with a Bachelor of Science degree in Criminal Justice and was a member of the United States Marine Corps Reserve from 1983-1988.
 Captain Griger graduated with the 238th session of the National FBI Academy in 2009.

 He previously worked as Commander of the Investigations Division.
 Additionally, he had experience in the Jail Division as a deputy and then supervisor.
 He also was assigned to the Road Patrol as a deputy, then supervisor, and as Lieutenant in the Administration Division, working in Professional Standards.
 Earlier assignments were in Investigations as a Deputy in the Narcotics Unit and a Sergeant in Criminal Investigations.